nasa/icarous/Modules/Core/Cognition/Requirements/design.md

 - Vector based resolutions for traffic resolutions are computed based on DAIDALUS guidance.
 - Trajectory resolutions: Full path from origin to destination avoiding all obstacles.

+## NOTES
+- A nominal path has id "Plan0"
+- A resolution path has id "Plani" where i > 0. e.g. Plan1,Plan2,...
+- A ditch path has id "DitchPath"
+- Although a ditching path is also a resolution, it is treated differently due to integration with safe2ditch.
+- After executing a resolution plan, transition back to nominal path (to the next feasible waypoint)
+- A feasible waypoint is a waypoint that is reachable.
+- There can be multiple resolution paths during the course of a mission.
+- The Event Manager framework that is being used only enables attaching a unique handler to a given trigger.
+- However, we can define multiple triggers for the same conflict if we want to attach different handlers to the same conflict. you may want to do this if you want different behaviors (that can be configured by the user) for a given conflict.